Fairuz: Early career

-Career

-1950s
+1950s: Establishment of a new star

 Fairuz's first large-scale concert was in 1957, as part of the Baalbeck International Festival which took place under the patronage of Lebanese President Camille Chamoun.
 She performed in the Folkloric section of the festival representing "The Lebanese Nights".
 Fairuz was paid one Lebanese pound for that show, but she and the Rahbani brothers would become staples of the festival and featured most years until the civil war in Lebanon.
 The trio's performances at first were just small skits, but eventually they became full-blown musical operettas, and concerts followed for many years.
-Fairuz amassed more fame when she aligned herself with the Palestinian cause in their conflict with Israel and produced a number of militaristic and patriotically somber songs for them.
+Fairuz amassed more fame as she and other contemporaneous Arab artists were vocal about the Palestinian cause in their conflict with Israel and produced a number of militaristic and patriotically somber songs for them.

-1960s: establishment of a new star
+1960s–1970s: Breakthrough and critical acclaim

-Fairuz and the Rahbani brothers started to garner more attention with their innovative ventures and went on to revolutionize the blueprint for Lebanese music.
-It started with incorporating western sounds into their music and eventually shaping the Lebanese style of music, since before the music had to fit into a certain mold.
+Fairuz and the Rahbani brothers started to garner more attention with their innovative ventures and went on to revolutionise the blueprint for Lebanese music.
+It started with incorporating western sounds into their music and eventually shaping the Lebanese style of music, since the music had to fit into a certain mold before.
 This mold was the dominant Egyptian style of music, in the Egyptian dialect that would typically have a duration of thirty minutes.
 The trio started working with their own prototype, which was shorter three-minute songs in the Lebanese dialect that would tell a story.
 This change was received as well as it was due to growing discontent for traditional and indigenous music.
-Beirut at this time was undergoing rapid modernization and cultural expansion.
+Beirut at this time was undergoing rapid modernisation and cultural expansion.
 Some of those who lived in the city were not of Arab background, making it harder to relate to the musical forms of the time.
 So when Fairuz and the Rahbani brothers introduced a more modern yet still traditional form of music, they drew in mass appeal.
 This helped reshape the modern Lebanese identity especially in music and would go on to make significant contributions to the history of oriental music.
 These songs would also customarily included commentary and themes of local and regional socio-political and historical issues.[33]
 As the 1960s wore on, Fairuz became known as the "First Lady of Lebanese singing", as Halim Roumi dubbed her.
 During this period, the Rahbani brothers wrote and composed for her hundreds of famous songs, most of their operettas, and three motion pictures.
 In those productions, they also chose to abandon the popular improvisatory nature of Arab performances in favour of more well-rehearsed and produced ones.